 These aspects, instead, form the core of liberalism.

 In one sense all contemporary national states have both democratic components and a liberal components, for we know of no purely democratic or purely liberal regime in the modern world.
 In the figure below, those national states that populate the top right of the graph (Country F) would normally be called liberal democracies, while the ones that are normally considered authoritarian would tarry about the bottom left (Country A).
 All the rest have been those sorry recipients of hundreds of different qualifying adjectives, each visualising itself as a new species deserving a new theorising.
+A liberal democracy is more than the sum of its two parts.
+Some aspects of liberalism and democracy seem to fit together perfectly, while others nearly always seem in conflict with each other.

 Liberal democracy’s true form